Thursday, May 25, 2023

 Irish and Irish American Support for Cuban Independence

-The democratic instincts of the American Irish confronted the colonial attitudes of the Spanish Irish in the Cuban aristocracy:
+The democratic instincts of Irish Americans confronted the colonial attitudes of the Spanish Irish in the Cuban aristocracy:

 “Some of these foreign technicians living in the Matanzas region became involved in a legal trial, accused of complicity with the enslaved African people’s plans for a revolt, which were abandoned in 1844.
 Six of them were originally from England, Ireland and Scotland: Enrique Elkins, Daniel Downing, Fernando Klever, Robert Hiton, Samuel Hurrit and Thomas Betlin.